openeuler-mirror/secGear/docs/build_install.md

 refer to [riscv_tee.md](./riscv_tee.md)

 ## Note
-The build cmd `cmake ..` used default sdk installed path and enclave ssl installed path(if necessary).
+The build cmd `cmake ..` used default sdk installed path and enclave ssl installed path(if your application needs libssl).
 If you install them by customize, you need input your customize path by cmake such as：

 ```